maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 ## Starting the server

-The minimal command line to start the server is `ManiaPlanetServer /Title=TitleId@CreatorLogin /dedicated_cfg=DedicatedCfgFile /game_settings=MatchSettingsFile`.
+The minimal command line to start the server is `ManiaPlanetServer /nodaemon /Title=TitleId@CreatorLogin /dedicated_cfg=DedicatedCfgFile /game_settings=MatchSettingsFile`.

+>>>>> Always use the `/nodaemon` option to be able to see the potential errors.

 *[Complete list of ManiaPlanetServer arguments](../references/command-line)*